How to Update Samsung Galaxy Note 7 / Galaxy S7 to Android 8 Oreo

 Step 6: Install the Oreo Firmware

 Use the volume down key to navigate to the "Apply Update from SD card" option.
-Use power button to select the option.
+Use the power button to select the option.
 Navigate using the volume down button to "update.zip" file and select the option using the power button.
 This will begin the flashing process.

 Your Samsung device will reboot in Android 8 Oreo.
 This might take a few minutes.

 Problems you may encounter for Android 8 Oreo update

 Since the Official Android 8 Oreo update has not yet been released for the Samsung Galaxy S7 and Note 7, all methods of updating come with a risk factor.

 From choosing reliable sources for the update files to carrying out the update process with precision, your quest for Oreo update may encounter problems.
 The delayed release of the various carrier variants might also pose a problem, depending on which carrier you use.
 While updating using flashing SD card or running ADB commands, one should be completely aware of the various procedures involved and be ready with contingencies to avoid damaging your phone.